vtex/shoreline/packages/admin-ui-docs/docs/components/input.md

 # Input

-Is used in a form in order to retrieve input from the user.
+The Input is used in a form in order to retrieve data inputed by the user.
 It always has a `label` defined, and renders an `<input>` html element by default.

 ## Usage